topasmc/topas-docs/parameters/physics/intro.rst

 You can choose from two general types of physics lists:

-* "Reference" physics lists are pre-made, complete lists provided by Geant4.
+* :ref:`physics_reference` are pre-made, complete lists provided by Geant4.
-* "Modular" physics lists are lists where you mix and match a set of modules to create a customized complete list.
+* :ref:`physics_modular` are lists where you mix and match a set of modules to create a customized complete list.

-You can also provide your own physics list (not recommended unless you have significant Geant4 expertise).
+You can also provide your own physics list using :ref:`extension_physics` (not recommended unless you have significant Geant4 expertise).

 You can get a list of what processes are in your currently selected physics list by::